jaegdi/image-tools/README.md

     -yaml             defines YAML as the output format for the reported data

     -csv              defines CSV as the output format for the reported data

+    -csvfile=string   define the common filename-part for the output files in csv format.
+                      For every type of openshift objects a separate file is generated with the following names schema: '<common-filename>-<type>.csv'.

     -table            defines formatted ASCI TABLE as the output format for the reported data